aws-samples/aws-transcribe-translate-summarize-live-streams-in-browser/cdk/README.md

-# AWS Transcribe, translate and summarize live streams in your browser with AWS AI and Generative AI services - Backend
+# Transcribe, translate and summarize live streams in your browser with AWS AI and Generative AI services - Backend

-This is the backend project for your AWS Transcribe, translate and summarize live streams in your browser with AWS AI and Generative AI services Extension.
+This is the backend project for your *Transcribe, translate and summarize live streams in your browser with AWS AI and Generative AI services* Extension.

 ## Prerequisites
 * You need to have `node` installed.
 The project was tested with `node v20.12.0`.